Signing Up For the Wait list

 Wait List Protocol

 Housing & Residential Education, in an effort to provide housing to the maximum number of students possible, utilizes a priority system as part of our wait list management policy.
-Due to the greater ease/convenience of local Utah based applicants to seek other housing options HRE places a priority on applicants who are not based within Utah.
+Preference is given to individuals that have a University of Utah scholarship that offers housing, then a University of Utah scholarship, then international, out-of-state and out of area students first.

 - Wait list applicants are categorized based on their classification with the University and placed onto one of six different wait lists: